MikroElektronika/mikrosdk_click_v2/clicks/brushless5/DETAILS.md

 ## Examples Description

 >  This library contains an API for the Brushless5 Click driver.
->  This example showcases how to initialize and use the Brushless 5 click.
+>  This example showcases how to initialize and use the Brushless 5 Click.
->  The click has a brushless 5 motor driver which controls the work
+>  The Click has a brushless 5 motor driver which controls the work
 >  of the motor through the BLDC terminal.
 >  In order for this example to work a motor and a power supply are needed.